-Her book was a great success and even got its own Netflix tv-series adaptation.
-Although a fictional story, the concept of Ghost Marriage is anything but.
+Her book was a great success and even got its own Netflix TV-series adaptation.
+Although The Ghost Bride is a fictional story, the concept of Ghost Marriage is anything but.

-When she researched for her book she remembered all of these stories she had heard about and read in the papers.
+The Ghost Bride took three years to write and a lot of things inspired what would eventually be her book.
+When she researched for it she remembered all of these stories she had heard about and read in the papers.
 She also learned that her friend’s family had been involved with a Ghost Marriage many years ago in the 90s or early 00s.

 Book Cover